-Access rights to background for implementing the project will be granted on a royalty-free basis, unless otherwise agreed in your CA. If you decide on another solution, it is advisable to avoid leaving the conditions of such access rights totally open, so as to avoid unforeseen circumstances arising later.
+In our proposed clauses, written on the basis of the RfP, access rights to background for implementing the project will be granted on a royalty-free basis, unless otherwise agreed before the start of the project.
+If you decide on another solution, it is advisable to avoid leaving the conditions of such access rights totally open, so as to avoid unforeseen circumstances arising later.
 You should cover these aspects in your CA.

-Access rights to foreground for implementing the project MUST be granted on a royalty-free basis.
+In our proposed clauses, and still on the basis of the RfP, access rights to results for implementing the project MUST be granted on a royalty-free basis.